techjacker/systemdlogger/README.md

 # systemdlogger

+- Lightweight, python only, logstash alternative
-- Exports systemd logs to an external service, eg cloudwatch, elasticsearch.
+- Exports systemd journald logs to an external service, eg cloudwatch, elasticsearch
-- Use with a cron job.
+- Use with a cron job
 - Python 3+